 - Upper and lower console compartments

 - Door pockets

 - Console Side Nets

+- Seat-back pockets

+- Trunk

-However, carrying too much cargo, or improperly storing it, can affect your vehicle's handling, stability, stopping distance, and tires, and make it unsafe.
+However, carrying too much cargo, or improperly storing it, can affect your vehicle's handling, stability, stopping distance, and tires, which may make it unsafe.
 Before carrying any type of cargo, be sure to read the following pages.